graveyard/gearman-node/mocks/README.md

 `gearman-coffee` classes.
 Usually, if you're testing a Gearman worker, you'd like to avoid running a Gearman server and instead give it a mock to communicate with.
-If you're testing something that involves a Gearman client, you'll want to mock out the response of `client.submitJob` and the the behavior of that job.
+If you're testing something that is a Gearman client, you'll want to mock out the response of `client.submitJob` and the the side effects of that job.

 ## Usage